 Visit a museum

-Two more things to note: all museums are closed on Mondays, and I believe all of them are cash only.
+Okay, I must admit I did not go to a single museum in my August 2021 trip, but if you’re into art or history, or are looking for an indoor activity to do during rainy season, these are going to be for you.
+Two things to note: all museums are closed on Mondays, and I believe all of them are cash only.
 Also, double-check hours and prices, as they may have changed since the time of this post’s publishing!

-• Museo Nacional de Antropología: The largest and most visited museum of Mexico, this one is the must-do if you are limited on time.
+- Museo Nacional de Antropología: The largest and most visited museum of Mexico, this one is the must-do if you are limited on time.
 I personally am making it a point to visit in December, as I’m told it has a lot of great history and things to see.
-Tuesday-Sunday 9am-6pm, 95 pesos.
+Tuesday-Saturday 9am-6pm; Sunday 10am-5pm.
+85 pesos.

-• Palacio de Bellas Artes: I’ve only gone inside once to go to the ballet, but there are murals by famous Mexican artists (including Diego Rivera) and the atrium and marbled hallways absolutely stunning.
-Tuesday-Sunday 11am-5:30pm, 90 pesos except on Sundays when admission is FREE to all.
+- Palacio de Bellas Artes: This one might be better to visit post-covid, as most galleries are still currently closed as of October 2021.
+However, the murals by famous Mexican artists (including Diego Rivera) are still open, and for any architecture fans reading this, I hear the atrium and marbled hallways absolutely stunning.
+Tuesday-Sunday 11am-5pm.
+80 pesos except on Sundays when admission is FREE.

-• Chapultepec Castle: Personally, this one is at the top of my list, as it comes highly recommended for the history, views from the terrace, rooftop garden and stunning architecture.
-It’s an uphill walk to get to the entrance, but it’s worth it.
+- Chapultepec Castle: Personally, this one is at the top of my list, as it comes highly recommended for the history, 360-views, garden and architecture.
+It’s a bit of an uphill walk to get to the entrance, but from the photos I’ve seen it’s worth it.
 (And fun fact: Romeo + Juliet starring Leonardo DiCaprio and Claire Danes was filmed here!)
 Tuesday-Sunday 9am-5pm.
-95 pesos.
+80 pesos.

 Ride a boat at Xochimilco